roidrage/paperplanes/_posts/2009-10-27-theres_something_about_redis.md

 ---
-layout: single
+layout: post
 title: There's Something About Redis
-topics: redis nosql
+tags: redis nosql
 ---
 I like to think that there's never been a more exciting time when it comes to playing with new technologies.
 Sure, that's a bit selfish, but that's just how I feel.
 Doing Java after I got my diploma was interesting, but it wasn't exciting.
 Definitely not compared to the tools that keep popping up everywhere.